Privacy policy

 Name: __utma

-Purpose: This cookie is used to track your behaviour on the website and measure performance.
-The cookie is updated every time information is sent to Google Analytics.
+Purpose: This cookie can be used to track your behavior on the website and measure your performance.
+The cookie is updated each time information is sent to Google Analytics.

 Expiry date: after 2 years